Hamad bin Mohammed Al Sharqi

-Early life
+Biography

 Hamad Al Sharqi was born in 1949, the son of Sheikh Mohammed bin Hamad Al Sharqi, former ruler of the Emirate of Fujairah, one of the principalities which make up the United Arab Emirates.
 His mother, Sheikha Fatima bint Rashid Al Nuaimi, was a princess of the neighbouring Emirate of Ajman; she was the sister of the present ruler of Ajman, Sheikh Humaid bin Rashid Al Nuaimi.

 Hamad Mohammed Al Sharqi studied Arabic at Eastbourne School of English in East Sussex, United Kingdom, from 1969 to 1970.
 He attended the Mons Officer Cadet School in 1970.
 From 1971 to 1974, he served as Minister for Agriculture and Fisheries of the UAE.

 In 1974, Sheikh Hamad succeeded his father to the throne of Fujairah after his father's death.
 Sheikh Hamad is fluent in both English and Arabic, due to his education in a British school.
 He frequently acts as representative of the UAE in international seminars and conferences due to his language skills and good standing with the ruling families of Abu Dhabi, Dubai, and Ajman.
 Sheikh Hamad has represented the president of the United Arab Emirates the most in international seminars and conferences.

 The Sharqi family have good relations with the Al Nahyan family, which rules Abu Dhabi, a relationship affirmed through marriage alliances.
 They also have similar relations with the Dubai ruling family.
 These are very old relations, rooted in history and forged over hundreds of years, dating back to the time when they were all part of the Al Hinawi tribal alliance, ranged against the Al Ghuwafir alliance.
 The family's relationship with Ajman is evident in the fact that the Sheikh's mother was a sister of the ruler of Ajman.
 Sheikh Hamad was bereaved by the death of his mother in 2014.

-Sheikh Hamad is married to Sheikha Fatima bint Thani Al Maktoum, a member of the Al-Makhtoum family, which rules Dubai.
+Sheikh Hamad is married to Sheikha Fatima bint Thani Al Maktoum, a member of the Al Maktoum family, which rules Dubai.
 They have the following children: